 As long as your ex has a valid child support order, the local child support agency will help with enforcement, free of charge.
 There are a number of ways they can enforce the court order.
 Here are a few of the options they might employe:

 If the LCSA’s efforts fail, the next step is to have the courts issue a contempt of court order.
 An arrest warrant will be issued.
 You can face jail time and other penalties until he or she makes arrangements for payment of support.

+So. can child support be enforced?
+Yes, it can.
 If you owe child support, it is important to make arrangements before getting the courts involved in enforcement.
 Ann.
-A. Thomson can help.
+A. Thomson (Seal Beach family law attorney) can help.
 Please call 562-431-4333 or contact her online today.